Covid-19 - Information

-Warwick Hall has been busy these last two months with musical events.
+Warwick Hall has been busy these last few months with musical events.
 Amongst them were.........

 The Warwickshire Symphony Orchestra held their first concert in the new Hall and in conjunction with the Warwick Foundation Symphony Orchestra and Canticum.
 They combined to perform Verdi’s Requiem to an audience of 400